ganeti/ganeti/man/hspace.rst

   These represent the specifications of the instance model used for allocation (the memory, disk, cpu, requested nodes, disk template).

+TSPEC_INI_MEM, TSPEC_INI_DSK, TSPEC_INI_CPU
+  Only defined when the tiered mode allocation is enabled, these are similar to the above specifications but show the initial starting spec for tiered allocation.

 CLUSTER_MEM, CLUSTER_DSK, CLUSTER_CPU, CLUSTER_NODES
   These represent the total memory, disk, CPU count and total nodes in the cluster.